Doxepin Side Effects

 Applies to doxepin: oral capsule, oral solution, oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking doxepin:Incidence not known
+You should check with your doctor immediately if any of these side effects occur when taking doxepin:Incidence not known

 - Abdominal or stomach pain